anskarl/LoMRF/doc/3_2_temporal_weight_learning_examples.md

 As we have seen in [Temporal Inference Examples](2_2_temporal_inference_examples.md), the knowledge base contains, among others, the predicates with signatures `InitiatedAt/2` and `TerminatedAt/2`.
 These predicates form the head of the definite clauses that represent the domain-dependent axioms in our Activity Recognition example.
 However the supervision of `InitiatedAt/2` and `TerminatedAt/2` is missing from the training data.
 Therefore, `InitiatedAt/2` and `TerminatedAt/2` from hidden variables in the resulting Markov Network and supervised learning cannot be performed.

 To overcome this problem, we are apply a Knowledge Base transformation step (for details see [Skarlatidis et. al (2014, 2015)](8_referencies.md)).
 In brief, all logical definitions of `InitiatedAt/2` and `TerminatedAt/2` can be represented as equivalences for each composite event separately.
-Consider, for example, the following fragment of definitions for the composite event *meeting*, withought any weigth value:
+Consider, for example, the following fragment of definitions for the composite event *meeting*, without any weight value:

 ```lang-none
 InitiatedAt(meet(p1,p2), t) :- Happens(active(p1), t) ^ !Happens(running(p2), t) ^  Close(p1,p2,25,t)